Condition Notes Guide

 They are short observations about the visible state of the device before repair work begins.

-Condition notes are part of intake, not a separate admin task.
+Condition notes are part of phone repair intake, not a separate admin task.
 They help staff record what the device looks like when it arrives so the rest of the repair starts from a clearer shared record.

 For a small shop, that usually means documenting the visible device condition alongside the customer record, device details, and reported issue before the phone leaves the counter.